Minute Read Time

 If you’re a physician who performs elective-based procedures (joint replacements, ACL reconstructions, etc) and are currently wrestling with some questions, you’re certainly not alone.
-A big part of our agency at Have Patients is working extremely closely with Orthopedic, Spine and Neurosurgeons in an effort to help grow their practices.
+A big part of our agency at Patients.com is working extremely closely with Orthopedic, Spine and Neurosurgeons in an effort to help grow their practices.
 Many of our clients around the country (and the institutions they have privileges at) are grappling with tough questions about whether certain procedures qualify as “urgent”.
 Some cases are cut and dry while others are debatable.
 As we all know, pain is a highly subjective concept altogether.
 We can add to that the management of patients and their current concerns, issues with reimbursements and insurance approvals all mixed into numerous other factors that play into these decisions.
 It’s good to think and debate these concepts as long as we are educating ourselves proactively and putting our full efforts into making the best decisions we can with information available to us.

 Let’s state the obvious.
 Hospitals and Surgeons alike stand to lose a significant amount of revenue if/when elective procedures are cancelled.
 Where are we today with this concept?
 Some states have already banned elective procedures altogether, while others continue to allow them.
 Other states are in the process of still making changes.
 For example, New York Mayor Bill de Blasio on Sunday said he will sign an executive order to suspend all elective surgeries at all New York City hospitals.
 There is still, however, an extremely wide variation in exactly how hospitals are reacting to the COVID-19 pandemic.